A topological model for the HOMFLY-PT polynomial: Twisted homology groups

 Following the procedure described above, each circle in the collection of state circles $S_{\sigma}=\{C_1,...,C_{|\sigma|}\}$ has an associated puncture.
 We call this collection of ``special punctures'' associated to the state $\sigma$:

 the set of \textit{$\sigma$-punctures}.

-\begin{defn}[$\sigma$-punctures inside a fixed disk] For a circle $C_i \in S_{\sigma}$ consider all the $\sigma$-punctures associated to other state circles $C_{i'} \subset C_i$ that belong to the associated disk $D^{C_i}$ that are not the chosen puncture $P^i$.
+\begin{defn}[$\sigma$-punctures inside a fixed disk] For a circle $C_i \in S_{\sigma}$ consider all the $\sigma$-punctures associated to other state circles $C_{i'} \subset C_i$ that belong to the associated disk $D^{C_i}$ that do not include the chosen puncture $P^i$.
 Denote this set as below:

-Also denote the evaluation of the local system $\Phi$ around each of these punctures by $x_{g_i(j)}$, where $j\in \{1,\ldots,\tau(i)\}$ and $g_i(j)\in \{1,\ldots,4n\}$. \end{defn}
+Also denote the evaluation of the local system $\Phi$ around each of these punctures by $x_{g_i(j)}$, where $j\in \{1,\ldots,\tau(i)\}$ and $g_i(j)\in \{1,\ldots,8n\}$. \end{defn}

 \paragraph{\textbf{Generic Specialization of coefficients}} We define a specialization of coefficients for our local system, such that the monodromies that are ``seen'' through this specialization are just the ones around the set of $\sigma$-punctures.
 Recall that we have the local system introduced in Definition \ref{tildelocsyst}: